marekj/marekj.github.io/_posts/2015-01-19-learn-rubiks-cube-huristic-moves.md

 All the the moves are performed in the context of your FACE color.
 What Color is your Face will be the prominent way of orienting yourself when making sequence moves.

-You make all moves with your right hand (left hand's fingers assisting in the move).
-Each side you move in clockwise or counterclockwise direction.
+You make all the moves with your right hand (left hand's fingers assisting in the move).
+Each side moves clockwise or counterclockwise direction.
 Clockwise being the Future on the clock and Counterclockwise moving time back into the Past.
 In position 1 you move U and R sides (4 moves)

 Hand Position 1+ (Pinky version): While in Position 1 your left index finger is resting on on top U and your pinky holding the D side.

-This allows you to let go of your thumb so you can move (F)ace side with your right hand (while cube rests its D side on pinky finger).
+This allows you to let go of your thumb so you can move (F)ace side with your right hand (while cube rests its D side on your left pinky finger).
 In this position you move F side (2 moves)

 Hand Position 2: Hold the cube in your left hand like before but this time the thumb is on the bottom side (D) and ring finger on the top side (U).

 Hold it like you are examining a gold coin.
 This position allows you to freely move (F)ront side and (B)ack side with your right hand without the help of index/pinky finger support.
 In this position 2 you move F, B and R sides (6 moves).
-This position is used in one algorithm only in Stage 6.
+This position is used in one sequence in Stage 6.

 ## Cube's Side heuristc mapping: